My 2-Minute Smoked Salmon Mousse Recipe

 The Birth of a Recipe

-I took the base for my recipe in a trusted cookbook in Quebec, A la di Stasio.
+I adapted my Salmon Mousse dip from the recipe of a beloved cookbook in Quebec, A la di Stasio.
 About 7 millions live in Quebec and she sold 500,000 copies of the French copy.
-Hopefully for you, the English version was released this September.
+Hopefully for you, the English version was released in September 2008.
 Josee di Stasio is known for her comfort food philosophy.

-I adapted the quantities and the seasoning to suit my taste.
+I adapted the quantities and the seasoning to my taste.
 I put less prepared horseradish, more lemon zest and juice plus I add a French shallot.
-I only put a small amount of pepper to preserve the color of the mousse.
+I only put a small amount of pepper to preserve the color of the mousse since I never carry white pepper.

 Kim’s Smoked Salmon Mousse Recipe